Joan Miró: Career

-Joan Miró, The Tilled Field, (1923–1924), Solomon R. Guggenheim Museum.
+Joan Miró, The Tilled Field, (1923-1924), Solomon R. Guggenheim Museum.
 This early painting, a complex arrangement of objects and figures, was Miró's first Surrealist masterpiece.

 Miró did not completely abandon subject matter, though.
 Despite the Surrealist automatic techniques that he employed extensively in the 1920s, sketches show that his work was often the result of a methodical process.
 Miró's work rarely dipped into non-objectivity, maintaining a symbolic, schematic language.
 This was perhaps most prominent in the repeated Head of a Catalan Peasant series of 1924 to 1925.
 In 1926, he collaborated with Max Ernst on designs for ballet impresario Sergei Diaghilev.

 Miró returned to a more representational form of painting with The Dutch Interiors of 1928.
 Crafted after works by Hendrik Martenszoon Sorgh and Jan Steen seen as postcard reproductions, the paintings reveal the influence of a trip to Holland taken by the artist.
 These paintings share more in common with Tilled Field or Harlequin's Carnival than with the minimalistic dream paintings produced a few years earlier.

 Miró married Pilar Juncosa in Palma, Mallorca on 12 October 1929.
 Their daughter, María Dolores Miró, was born on 17 July 1930.
 In 1931, Pierre Matisse opened an art gallery in New York City.
-The Pierre Matisse Gallery (which existed until Matisse's death in 1989) became an influential part of the Modern art movement in America.
+The Pierre Matisse Gallery, which existed until Matisse's death in 1989, became an influential part of the Modern art movement in the USA.
 From the outset Matisse represented Joan Miró and introduced his work to the United States market by frequently exhibiting Miró's work in New York.

-In 1932 he created a scenic design for Massine's ballet Jeux d'enfants at Ballet Russe de Monte-Carlo.
+In 1932 Miró created a scenic design for Massine's ballet Jeux d'enfants at Ballet Russe de Monte-Carlo.